 One workaround is to explicitly specify another mode (NBDSSL or HotAdd).

-A fix has been identified and will appear in a future release.
+The fix, avoiding SAN transport for VVol and vSAN, will appear in a future release.

 - Cannot clone local disks to remote datastore without VM credentials.

 Due to a vSphere 6.5 security enhancement, VixDiskLib_Clone can no longer

 clone local disks to remote disks that do not belong to any VM.

 Previous releases made use of a retained username and password to allow this,